Today we are going to cover how to use the Cricut Perforation Blade. This is the last blade in our series on the new tools and it’s a fun one.

 This is the bottom line, right?
 Do you REALLY need this new tool for the Cricut Maker?
 You can actually draw short cut lines to get the same effect as this blade.
 It does take some time but it is doable.

-So, I would say there are a few cases where the Cricut perforation tip is absolutely required:
+So, I would say there are a few cases where the Cricut Perforation Blade is absolutely required:

-- You use perforation lines on a ton of projects.
+- If you use perforation lines on a lot of projects.

-- You want to make curved perforation lines or perf lines in a pattern.
+- If you want to make curved perforation lines or perf lines in a pattern.

-In any of these situations, the Cricut perforation tool is the answer for you.
-Otherwise, if you just want to play with a really fun new tool, then definitely pick it up as well.
-It is a fun new addition to the Cricut Maker that will open up some new crafting possibilities.
+In any of these situations, the Cricut Perforation Tool is the answer for you.
+Otherwise, if you just want to play with a really fun new tool, then definitely pick one up as well.
+It is a fun new addition to the Cricut Maker machines that will open up some new crafting possibilities.
 I, for one, am all about new craft ideas and experimenting with new things.
 So, it was really a no brainer for me!
-But you might want to weigh your options before picking up the new Cricut perforation blade for yourself.
+But you might want to weigh your options before picking up the new Cricut Perforation Blade for yourself.

 We would love to see what you are making with your new Cricut Maker tools!
 Be sure to join our Facebook group and show off your creations.

-Love this post on the perf blade for the Cricut Maker and want more ideas?
+Love this post on the Perforation Blade for the Cricut Maker and want more ideas?
 Try the links below!